llogan382/graphql-practice/README.md

     - Explore the server.
 Run `yarn start` to start the server.
     This will execute the `start` script found in `package.json` by starting the server and the graphql playground

+6. Prepare the React Components.
+Create a new component that will display a single Link.
+7. Queries.
+You can now add the queries in the playground, but how can you use it in your code?
+### Queries with Apollo Client
+With Apollo, there are two ways of sending data to the server.
+    1. Use the query method on `ApolloClient` directly.
+This will return the data as a promise.